 These easy sauteed mushrooms only take 10 minutes & 5 ingredients to cook.
 They make a perfect side to serve with steak and chicken, or as a burger topping!

 Easy Sautéed Mushrooms are one of my favorite side dishes to serve all year long with steak, chicken or turkey.
-And they make a great topping for a burger or avocado toast even.
+And they make a great topping for my quinoa burger or avocado toast even.
 I’m going to show you how to make this sautéed mushroom recipe so you’ll always have them as a great side dish back-up plan you can make in less than 10 minutes!

 It’s so easy to sauté mushrooms, and they are about to become your favorite side dish!
 The key to a deep rich flavor and making the best sautéed mushrooms is to give them time to caramelize.
 And don’t forget to add aromatics like garlic, onions and/or herbs, along with salt and pepper to allow the mushrooms to absorb those flavors.